arangodb/docs/3.7/graphs-smart-graphs.md

 Benefits of DisjointSmartGraphs
 -----------------------

-DisjointSmartGraphs are a more specialized type of SmartGraphs.
-Compared to SmartGraphs they are quite equal compared to their origin, expect one important
+DisjointSmartGraphs are a specialized type of SmartGraphs.
+SmartGraphs they are quite equal compared to their origin, expect one important
 detail: